system76/docs/content/live-disk.md

 ## Verifying the Download

-Verifying your download is an important step: A "checksum" for Pop!_OS images is available on the software download page and it is recommended to verify your download matches the checksum before trying to install.
-This ensures you've received the full, complete download and that it is not corrupted.
+A "checksum" for Pop!_OS images is available on the software download page, and it's recommended to verify your download matches the checksum before trying to install.
+This ensures you've received the full, complete download and that it's not corrupted.

 ### For Ubuntu/Pop!_OS